picatz/skynet/examples/centos7_apache/README.md

 $ terraform init
 ```

-You can sheck what will happen with the `plan` command that is specified in `centos7_apache.tf`.
+You can check what will happen with the `plan` command that is specified in `centos7_apache.tf`.
 ```
 $ terraform plan
 ```